πŸ• Dogs

 πŸ“… Daily Care

-• Spot clean daily
+• Spot clean the cage daily to keep it fresh.

 πŸ› Hygiene